serokell/tezos-packaging/README.md

 Read [the dedicated article](./docs/baking.md) to find out more about the setup, the binaries, and the services used.

+For setting up experimental transaction rollup node, see [this doc](./docs/tx_rollup.md).

 ### Voting on Ubuntu

 An interactive voting wizard is provided for Ubuntu.
 After setting up a baking instance